bioinformatics-ca/bioinformatics-ca.github.io/resources/R_Tutorial.md

 #### Installation <a id="installation"></a>

-1. Navigate to http://probability.ca/cran/ and follow the link to your computer's operating system.
+1. Navigate to [the CRAN mirror site at the University of Toronto](http://probability.ca/cran/) and follow the link to your computer's operating system.

-2. Download a precompiled binary (or "build") of the ***R*** "framework" to your computer and follow the instructions for installing it.
-You don't need tools, or GUI versions for now, but do make sure that the program is the correct one for your ***version*** of your operating system.
+2. Download a precompiled binary (or "build") of the **R** "framework" to your computer and follow the instructions for installing it.
+You don't need tools, or GUI versions for now, but do make sure that the program is the correct one for your **version** of your operating system.

-3. Launch ***R***.
+3. Launch **R**.

 The program should open a window - the "R console" - and greet you with its *input prompt*, awaiting your input:

 ```r
  >
 ```